 The electrostatic potential is referred to the force which is external but conservative.
 It is the work done by an external force in bringing a charge s from a point r to a point p.
 It is the difference in the potential energy of charge s between initial and final points.

 Potential of a point is referred to the work done per unit charge in bringing a charge from infinity to a certain point.

 It is a type of surface over which potential has a constant value.
-When seen as a point charge, concentric spheres centered at a particular location of the charge are equipotential surfaces.
+When seen as a point charge, concentric spheres centred at a particular location of the charge are equipotential surfaces.

 The potential energy stored in a system is the work done by the external influence in organizing the charges in their locations.

-The plates of a capacitor enclose a medium which can be filled with insulating substances, then the electric field due to the charged plates induces a net dipole moment in the dielectric.
+The plates of a capacitor enclose a medium which can be filled with insulating substances, then a net dipole moment is induced by the electric field in the dielectric.
 This gives rise to the field in the opposite direction.

 A capacitor is a system of two conductors separated by an insulating material.